 Carlos E. Tobon (D) was first elected in November 2014 to the House of Representatives from District 58 in Pawtucket.
 He is the first vice-chairman of the House Committee on Veterans’ Affairs and is a member of the House Committee on Finance, serving as the chairman of its Subcommittee on Environment/Transportation.
-He is also a member of the House Committee on Environment and Natural Resources and is the co-chairman of the Legislative Black and Latino Caucus.
-He is board member of the National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund.
+He is also a member of the House Committee on Environment and Natural Resources.
+He is a board member of the National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund.

 Representative Tobon was a key advocate for a budget item during the 2018 session that eliminated a requirement for brewers to pay sales tax on kegs they purchase to fill with beer and then sell to distributors.
 He also saw legislation become law that requires state officials to give “great weight to the detrimental impact that the placement of such a facility shall have on its surrounding communities” before approving solid waste management facilities.

 During the 2017 legislative session, Representative Tobon sponsored successful legislation that amends the Rhode Island Underground Storage Tank Financial Responsibility Act to streamline fund processes and clarify language within the law.